cqcallaw/www/content/blog/mesa-cross-ubuntu.md

 tags: ["tech", "linux", "gaming"]
 ---

 Bisecting Mesa on Ubuntu isn't as straight-forward as my previous [post]({{< ref "/blog/mesa-bisection-build" >}}) might suggest.
 Most modern workloads use 64-bit binaries, but Steam [still requires 32-bit libraries](https://steamcommunity.com/app/221410/discussions/0/3267935171633666595/) and game managers like Uplay frequently carry similar requirements.
-As I re-discovered while bisecting an [Unreal Editor regression](https://gitlab.freedesktop.org/mesa/mesa/-/issues/9523), deploying different builds of Mesa for 64- and 32-bit often leads to workload instability.
+Deploying different builds of Mesa for 64- and 32-bit often leads to workload instability.

 Cross-compilng Mesa on Ubuntu is a bit fraught, however.
 Until recently, one needed to install the 32-bit valgrind package to build 32-bit Mesa, which forced the 64-bit valgrind package to be uninstalled.
 As of this writing, Mesa requires LLVM 15, and installing the 32bit version of LLVM 15 on Ubuntu 22.04 will remove key packages like `ubuntu-desktop` and `xorg`.
 If in ignorance one uses apt's `-y` option, sadness ensues.